42CyberTron/Outbound-MailBox/README.md

 The database state transition prevents duplicate *queue processing*.
 A process crash after Gmail accepts a message but before the database acknowledgement is committed can still result in an uncertain outcome.
 Production systems address that edge with a provider-side idempotency key or an outbox provider.
 This implementation records each delivery attempt and uses persistent queue/database recovery for all other restart paths.

-## Demo video

-The demo video with the explanation of project and the architecutre in a small 5 min. loom video: https://www.loom.com/share/ae2d02728ec94ff7b5ada8780939f64b.

 ## Production deployment notes

 Use managed PostgreSQL and Redis with AOF/replication, run reconciliation as a release/startup hook, set the sender limit and `MIN_SEND_DELAY_MS` to provider policy, configure `WEB_ORIGIN` to the exact dashboard URL, and keep all token-encryption and API-authentication secrets in your host's secret manager.